‘Anora’s’ winning night, Conan O’Brien comes with one-liners and other Oscar highlights

 “You said ‘maybe,’ if I win!” he said on stage, with his wife laughing in her seat.

-“She didn’t think I was going to win,” he said.
-Holding his newly-won award, he told Charton: “No pressure.
+“She didn’t think I was going to win,” he said, accepting his best supporting actor statue.
+He added: “No pressure.
 I love you.
 I’m really sorry I did this again.
 And let’s get cracking on those kids.
 What do you say?”

 Lowlights